-The Starter and the Judge at the Start shall ensure that the correct starting procedure is followed by the crews.
+- a.
+Chair of Race Committee - b.
+Starter & Judge at the Start The Starter and the Judge at the Start shall ensure that the correct starting procedure is followed by the crews.

-There shall be no Aligner.
 For a floating start, the Judge at the Start shall not be required to give instructions to any crew on their alignment at the Start.
-It is wholly the responsibility of the crews to not be on the course side of the start line at the time the start signal is given.
+It is wholly the responsibility of the crews not be on the course side of the start line at the time the start signal is given.

 For a beach start, the Judge at the Start may give instructions to keep the boats in alignment.

-The Umpire shall ensure the proper conduct of the race and the safety of the rowers.
+There is no Aligner c.
+Race Umpire - shall ensure the proper conduct of the race and the safety of the rowers.
 In particular, they shall observe whether any crew gains any advantage or suffers any disadvantage from its opponents or from external factors and shall impose appropriate penalties on crews at fault.
 The Umpire shall not give any steering indications to crews.
 Nevertheless, they shall endeavour to ensure that accidents are avoided.

 All active umpire boats shall carry an identification flag or marker to distinguish them from other water craft.
 If necessary, the Umpire may impose penalties during the race.
 They may also stop the race, impose any necessary penalties and order the race to be re-started, either from the start or from some other point either immediately or later.
-In the latter case, they shall decide on the new starting time in consultation with the Race Committee Chairman and they shall inform the crews concerned.
+In the latter case, they shall decide on the new starting time in consultation with the Race Committee Chair and they shall inform the crews concerned.